Product Experience of Password Creation

 ⚖️ Potential conflicts

-It should feel simple yet clear to the user what happened and what to do.
+It should feel simple yet clear to the users what happened and what to do.
 Be clear and concise, but also friendly and approachable.

 Entytle's customers who us Insyghts are primarily sales managers, and it's pivotal to craft a positive impression and build trust immediately upon onboarding.

-Part of the larger initiative of improving onboarding
+Part of the larger initiative of improving Application onboarding

 Improving accessibility